 Set the table with all your pink, red and white crockery, pick some blooms from the garden to dot about the place in jars and set out a family feast.
 Do toad in the hole (where the hole is cut out with a heart-shaped biscuit cutter), flaky croissants with good berry jam, coffee mandatory, of course, and a profusion of fresh fruit.
 Bonus points for ruby-red coloured cranberry or pomegranate drinks for the kids and perhaps a Bloody Mary for the grownups.
 Cheers!

 You may not be heading out for a romantic one-on-one date with your partner, but new memories are being made over the family table anyway.
 Get out all the board games you have—yes, even Connect 4—and set up a couple of round robins to determine who will be the Valentine's Day board game champion.
 It's a fun way of spending time together (unless the kids (or the grown-ups!) are sore losers...) in a situation just a little way out from the everyday.

 For all of the glitter and glue enthusiasts out there—grab the craft box and set the kids to work, making cards and Valentine's crafts for their favourite people.

-Brush up on your skills with these tips from Mister Maker himself, make some incredible creations from everyday household objects, or adapt these simple paper crafts to more love-themed art.
+Brush up on your skills with some incredible creations from everyday household objects, or adapt these simple paper crafts to more love-themed art.

 4. Recreate Your First Date